odkr/sucgi/BUILDING.rst

 check
     Perform tests.
 Must be run as the superuser to perform all tests.

+cov
+    Store a human-readable coverage report to *cov/html/index.html*.
+    Must be run as the superuser in order to be accurate.

 clean
     Delete binaries, coverage reports, temporary files, and distribution files.